Wednesday, November 22, 2017

 Our travel blogs to date have focused on where we have been, what we saw or did and what we thought about it all.
 Given that this is our sixth trip to Japan, we thought we might take a different angle this time and write about how we choose to travel in Japan and how we go about it.
 Please note that this is about how we travel, not how others should travel.
 We hope that our experience may be of some help, if only as a way to show people how they might not wish to travel!

 To be clear from the outset, we are travellers, not tourists.
 We don’t travel for a holiday or to relax, far from it.
 Many of our travels have been stressful and exhausting, but they have also been exciting and rewarding experiences.
 Wherever possible, we travel by public transport.
 We travel light, predominantly with carry-on luggage only.
-We stay in three star hotels, costing between $50 and $100 per night.
+We stay in three star hotels, costing (in 2024) between $75 and $150 per night.
 We fly budget airlines, but we pay a little extra for better seats with more leg room.
 We eat out most nights, but very rarely frequent bars.
 We speak a smattering of French and can get by in Spanish and Italian, but other than that we can say “hello”, “please”, “thank you” and “beer” in most Asian and European languages.

 Getting to Japan